 It can be hard to know how to support a friend when they’re going through something really difficult.

-We have developed a five-step process to take you through it, called ‘START’.
-While our project is focused on pressure around marriage and relationships, you can also use these steps to support someone through other problems they might be facing.
+We have developed a five-step process to help guide you through it, called ‘START’.
+While START's focus is pressure around marriage and relationships, you can also use these steps to support someone through other problems they might be facing.

-While we use the word ‘friend’ throughout this section, this advice also applies to supporting a family member, or someone else that you care about.
+While we use the word ‘friend’ throughout this section, this advice can apply to supporting anyone that you care about.

 START